mapping-commons/sssom/SSOM.md

 ## Abstract
 The goal of the Simple Standard for Sharing Ontology Mappings (SSSOM) is to provide a minimal and standard set of elements for the dissemination of mappings between ontology terms to ensure a reliable interpretation of generated mappings and enable sharing between people and applications.
+We will provide two serialisations, aimed at different communities: a TSV serialisation which is aimed at the wider bioinformatics community, and an RDF serialisation that is aimed at the Knowledge Graph/Semantic Web community.
+We will define and unambiguous translation between the two, which enables, for example, the use of shape validation also for the TSV format.
+Apart from the format, the main difference between the two serialisation is that we use CURIE syntax [CURIE](https://www.w3.org/TR/curie/) to denote entities in the TSV, and IRIs in the RDF based serialisation.

 ## Some notes on the standardisation process